WIN-Services/backend-interview/README2.md

 While developing the API, I made the following trade-offs:

 1. **Simplicity**: I focused on a proper architecture using ExpressJs, TypeScript, Sequelize and Inversify.Js.
 This architecture purpose is to minimise boilerplate code.
 This project architecture it to provide better code quility using best practices.
+Added API layers including Applicatiin -> Route(Entity) -> Controller -> Service -> Respostory -> Model -> Database
+Route is reponsible for handler route and that denotes Entity Controller is responsible for pasring requested data and exceute service function using requestion data Service is responsible for Bussines layer that take of each and every logic for operations Repository is responsible for data model wrapper.
+Each data table have respective repository Data model and ORM is responsible for communication with database and pasring queries This followes proper SOLID principle
+This generic implementation can help developing NodeJS mico-service
 2. **Error Handling**: I added basic error handling by returning appropriate HTTP status codes and error messages.
 However, in a production environment, more robust error handling and logging would be necessary.
 3. **Data Validation**: I assumed that the request body for creating and updating orders will be properly formatted and validated by the client system.
 In a production environment, I have added validator middleware to check input data before it go to create.
 4. **Authentication and Authorization**: The API does not include authentication and authorization mechanisms.
 In a production environment, it would be essential to implement authentication and authorization to secure the endpoints and control access to the system.